 PHI relates to all protected health information irrespective of its format.
 Electronic “PHI” (ePHI) is classified as all protected health information that is stored, transmitted, or used electronically.

 Irrespective of whether ePHI is stored on a desktop computer that only has access to an intranet connection or on a personal mobile device, the HIPAA Security Rule guidelines must be implemented whenever ePHI is in transit or at rest.
 At rest means the device on which ePHI has been saved (computer hard drive, flash drive, personal mobile device) and in transit relates to any electronic communication of that information (text, IMS, email, pager, file transfer, etc.).

-The HIPAA Security Rule also covers how ePHI can be accessed, and by whom, and requires administrative, physical and technical safeguards to be developed and implemented to prevent unauthorized data access.
+The HIPAA Security Rule also covers how ePHI can be accessed, and by whom, and requires administrative, physical, and technical safeguards to be developed and implemented in order to prevent unauthorized data access.
 That includes addressing common security gaps and vulnerabilities which could be exploited by hackers to gain access to ePHI and to prevent the exposure of ePHI should a device be lost or stolen.

 The HIPAA Security Rule ensures patients and their ePHI are protected, as well as healthcare facilities and health insurance providers.